 Volleyball is a game of skill and accuracy as well as strength and agility.
 There are 6 players on court during play but up to 12 players per side in an elite team to allow for regular resting and rotation of players on and off the court.
 It is played internationally across a range of ages from recreational to elite, professional level.
 Both indoor and beach volleyball are played at Olympic level for both males and females.

 Competition volleyball is played indoors on a wooden surface while outdoor volleyball is played on a beach.
 Depending on the level of competition a match is played over 3 or 5 sets of 25 points per set with the final set 15 points.
 A match is one by a majority set wins – a set is won with a two-point advantage.

-The duration of a set varies between 20-30 minutes.
-Therefore a match can last anywhere from 1hour to 2.5 hours.
-Short breaks between each set as well as time outs over the match provides plenty of opportunities to recover and refuel.
+The duration of a set varies but typically lasts around 20-30 minutes.
+Given this, a match can last anywhere from 1 hour to 2.5 hours.
+Short breaks between each set as well as time outs over the match provide players with plenty of opportunities to rest, recover and refuel.

-Staying adequately hydrated is important during longer games and in hot weather to maintain performance.
-It is important to maintain good hydration through regular fluid intake, and to replace any fluid debt accrued during training or a match.
-Water is a good option, although a sports drink may be beneficial if playing for longer than 1 hour.
+Staying hydrated is vitally important during longer games and in hot weather to maintain performance.
+Athletes should maintain good hydration through regular fluid intake, and replace fluid deficit accrued during training or a match.
+Water is a good option, although a sports or electrolyte drink may be beneficial if playing for longer than 1 hour.
 Environmental conditions and individual sweat losses are the main determinants of fluid needs.

 Eating before competition